SYNTHESIS: CROSS-REPORT CONSTRAINT SET

 Critical choke points requiring defensible estimates:

-1. Fine-mode dust production fraction (\(f_{\text{obs}}\)): the energy audit hinges on comparing an observed/estimated produced fine-mode fraction to the gravity-funded bound (see \(f_{max}\u2248 0.7%–4%\) in Report 01).
-(Status: \(f_{max}\) is bounded; \(f_{\text{obs}}\) is not yet bounded with a defensible data-driven range.
+1. Fine-mode dust production fraction (\(f_{\text{obs}}\)): the energy audit hinges on comparing an observed/estimated produced fine-mode fraction to the gravity-funded bound (see \(f_{\max} \approx 0.7\%\text{–}4\%\) in Report 01).
+(Status: \(f_{max}\) is bounded; \(f_{\text{obs}}\) is being tightened through a three-part closure path rather than a single settled number: deposition-only lower bound, bounded-export central envelope, and volumetric-closure upper envelope.
 Link-budget sensitivity and the feasibility condition are carried in Appendix Section F/G.)

 Model obligations implied by the constraint set